This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for CSX Corporation (NYSE:CSX)

-- CSX's EBITDA margin: We currently forecast CSX's EBITDA margin to increase from 39.7% in 2012 to 45% by the end of the Trefis forecast period, primarily driven by productivity initiatives being undertaken by the company.
-CSX aims to lower its operating ratio to mid-60's in the long run.
+- CSX's EBITDA margin: We currently forecast CSX's EBITDA margin to increase from 41.7% in 2015 to 52.2% by the end of the Trefis forecast period, primarily driven by productivity initiatives being undertaken by the company.
+CSX plans to achieve an operating ratio in the mid-60′s over the long term by undertaking productivity improvement initiatives.
+There could be an upside of roughly 3% to the Trefis price estimate if margin growth as a result of productivity improvement is above expectations and margins improve to 54% by the end of the Trefis forecast period as opposed to 52.2% in our base case forecast.

-- U.S. Rail Carloads of Coal: We currently forecast U.S. Rail Carloads of Coal to increase from 6.6 million in 2012 to 6.8 million by the end of the Trefis forecast period, as we expect an eventual recovery in domestic coal demand and solid export coal demand.
+- U.S. Rail Carloads of Coal: We currently forecast U.S. Rail Carloads of Coal to decrease from 5.1 million in 2015 to 3.1 million by the end of the Trefis forecast period, as we expect a continuous decline in demand for thermal coal.

 CSX is the leading railroad in the Eastern U.S., engaged primarily in freight transportation in the Southeast, East, and Midwest regions of the U.S. CSX also transports overseas freight through Atlantic and Gulf Coast ports in addition to providing freight to the Western U.S. through interchange with other railroads.

-CSX’s rail network of more than 20k rout miles serves many large population centers in 23 states east of the Mississippi River in addition to Washington DC, Ontario and Quebec.
+CSX’s rail network of more than 20,000 route miles serves many large population centers in 23 states east of the Mississippi River in addition to Washington DC, Ontario, and Quebec.
 CSX's primary competitor is Norfolk Southern, which covers much of the same territory.

-We believe the Coal Freight and Industrial Freight divisions are the most valuable divisions and contribute more than half of CSX's total value.
+We believe the Industrial Freight and Intermodal divisions are the most valuable divisions and contribute around half of CSX's total value.
 The key factors responsible for this are:

 How Does Trefis Modelling Work?